slushiegoose/Town-Of-Us/README.md

 -----------------------
 # Bug / Suggestions
-If you have any bugs or any need to contact me, join the [Discord server](https://discord.gg/polus) or create a ticket on GitHub.
+If you find any bugs or have a suggestion, [create an issue](https://github.com/polusgg/Town-Of-Us/issues/new)

 -----------------------
 # Credits & Resources